Isanya Desikar

 Then, pointing his finger towards Arunachaleswara and Apeetakuchamba, he added, 'Here is a householder with two children and a large family.
 It is proper to give him any amount of land, but it is not proper to gift it to me, a sannyasin.'

 Ayton took leave of him but returned on many occasions.
 He got into the habit of addressing him reverentially and affectionately as 'Tata', which means 'grandfather'.
 It is said that before he began any new project he would always mediate on Isanya Desikar and invoke his blessing by saying, 'Tata, please lead me in this work.
 It is your work.'
 At the annual Deepam festival Ayton would take the lead in dragging the huge temple chariot through the streets of Tiruvannamalai.
 However, before moving the chariot for the first time he would pick up one of the ropes and exclaim loudly: 'Tata, you hold the rope and lead us!'
-The local people were all astounded that such a prominent British official should have such devotion towards a naked sannyasin
+The local people were all astounded that such a prominent British official should have such devotion towards a naked sannyasin.

 Ayton made it a point always to attend and lead this annual festival, but one year he found himself stranded by floods on the southern side of the River Pennar just before the beginning of the festival.
 Knowing that he was expected to be at Arunachala to start the chariot on its journey, he called out to his mount: 'Horse, I must see Tata and I must also get the Deepam festival started.
 Think of Tata and cross the river!'
 Without a moment's delay or hesitation, the horse leaped into the raging torrent of water and effortlessly waded to the other side.
 None of the other people who were stranded dared to follow for they were all convinced that it would be suicidal to enter the surging waters.